SirAlabar/StarCendence/README.md

 ## 🎯 **Project Overview**

+**ft_transcendence** is a full-stack, real-time multiplayer gaming platform developed as part of the 42 curriculum.
+The project focuses on low-latency gameplay, microservices architecture, and modern web technologies.

+The platform includes:
+- A 3D Pong game built with Babylon.js
+- A Star Wars Pod Racing–inspired racing game
+- Real-time multiplayer using WebSockets
-**ft_transcendence** is a comprehensive web-based gaming platform featuring 3D Pong and Star Wars Pod Racing games with real-time multiplayer capabilities, live chat, tournaments, AI opponents, and advanced user management.
+- Live chat, tournaments, AI opponents, and user profiles

-**Target Score**: 165 points (10 major modules + 7 minor modules)
-**Architecture**: Microservices with TypeScript, Fastify, Babylon.js, SQLite, Redis
-**Total Files**: ~702 files across 6 main sections
+- Secure authentication with OAuth and 2FA
+- A containerized microservices backend

+The system is designed to be scalable, modular, and fault-tolerant, mirroring real-world production architectures.

 ---